Pancake: Horn of Africa

 Pancakes in the Horn of Africa (Djibouti, Eritrea, Ethiopia and Somalia) are known as injera (sometimes transliterated as enjera, budenaa (Oromo), or canjeero (Somali)).
 Injera is a yeast-risen flatbread with a unique, slightly spongy texture.
 Traditionally, it is made out of teff flour and is a national dish in Ethiopia and Eritrea.
-Canjeero, also known as lahooh or lahoh, is a similar kind of flatbread eaten in Somalia and Yemen.
+Canjeero, also known as lahooh, laxoox, or lahoh, is a similar kind of flatbread eaten in Somalia and Yemen.

 In Eritrea and Ethiopia, injera are usually served with one or more stews known as wat or with salads (especially, for instance, during periods of Ethiopian Orthodox fasting) or with other injera (injera firfir).
 The right hand is used to tear small pieces from the injera to use to pick up and eat the stews or salads.
 The injera under these stews soaks up juices and flavours and, after the stews and salads are finished, is also consumed.
 Injera thus acts simultaneously as food, eating utensil, and plate.
 When the "tablecloth" formed by the injera is finished, the meal is over.

 Lahoh is a pancake-like bread originating in Somalia, Djibouti and Yemen.
 It is often eaten along with honey, ghee and tea.
 During lunch, lahoh is sometimes consumed with curry, soup or stew.